Mubarraqqq/STS_Robot/README.md

 ## 🔐 Disclaimer

-Ensure you setup your personalized porcupine model for the catch phrase 'Hey Bruce'
+- Ensure you setup your personalized porcupine model (.ppn file) for the catch phrase 'Hey Bruce'
+- Also make sure you have an 'info.txt' file which would serve as the text corpus knowledge base for the RAG system.
 ---

 ## 🤝 Acknowledgements